Gaurav-711/Data_cleanup-task/README.md

    Ensure only one record per member exists in the final output.

 3. **Low-Quality Lead Detection**
-   Rows that appear to be test data, invalid, or structurally corrupted are moved to `quarantine.csv`.
+   Rows that appear to be test data, invalid, or structurally corrupted are moved to `Extra.csv`.

 4. **Multi-Plan Context Rule**
    If a member signed up for multiple plans (e.g., Plan A and Plan B):